Dubai to offer 10% of Empower in fourth state-linked IPO this year -Gulf News

 DUBAI, Oct 24 (Reuters) - Dubai plans to offer 10% of Emirates Central Cooling Systems Corporation (Empower) in an initial public offering, according to an advertisement in Dubai-based daily Gulf News on Monday.

 Subscriptions begin on Oct.
 31 and close on Nov.
-7, according to the advertisement, which is a regulatory requirement.
+7, according to the advertisement.

+Dubai's deputy ruler, Sheikh Maktoum Bin Mohammed, announced plans in November for 10 government-linked entities to go public as part of a programme intended to boost stock market activity.

 ((Hadeel.AlSayegh@thomsonreuters.com; +971566883310;))